AbhiSingh58/Insta-Post-Layout/README.md

 # Insta-Post-Layout with a Like option Using HTML , CSS & JAVASCRIPT.
-DOUBLE CLICK ON POST TO LIKE IT ..
+DOUBLE CLICK ON POST TO LIKE IT ..(For Pc Only)